tirupathi471/tpt-spinner/README.md

 Add <tpt-spinner></tpt-spinner> tag in app component. and import TptSpinnerModule in Root module (appModule)

-Injuct TptSpinnerManager in where ever you want to toggle spinner
+Inject TptSpinnerManager in where ever you want to toggle spinner
 ```bash
 constructor(private spinnerManager: TptSpinnerManager) { }
 this.spinnerManager.show();